-DI is seeking to hire a Chief of Party (COP)
+Democracy International (DI) is seeking to hire a full-time Chief of Party (COP)

-- Provide technical and strategic leadership on all program activities, including matters of budget, compliance, and reporting;
+- Provide technical and strategic leadership on all program activities, budget, compliance, and reporting;

-- Develop regular reports and ongoing activity monitoring consistent with the requirements of DI’s cooperative agreement with USAID and with internal reporting requirements;
+- Develop regular reports and ongoing activity monitoring consistent with the requirements of DI’s contract with USAID and with internal reporting requirements;

 - Manage the preparation and presentation of all work plans, MEL plans, and reports;

 - Liaise regularly with USAID, local staff and partners, STTAs, and DI’s home office to ensure that deadlines are met and high-quality deliverables are completed and submitted in a timely manner;